JakubOnderka/PHP-Parallel-Lint/doc/new-release.md

 1. change version in `src/Application.php`
 2. add new Git tag
-3. create new version on GitHub with summary of important changes with respect to last version
+3. create [new release on GitHub](https://github.com/php-parallel-lint/PHP-Parallel-Lint/releases) with summary of important changes with respect to last version